 - No manual clutch

-A vehicle with a motor or engine with greater power, a manual clutch, or four wheels is classified as a motor vehicle, like a moped.
+A vehicle with a motor or engine with greater power, a manual clutch, or four wheels is classified as a motor vehicle.

 Electric scooters within the low powered scooter include the majority of e-scooters in Denver and other Colorado cities.
 These scooters are subject to specific laws for low powered scooters but also fall under the laws for all other modes of transportation classified as vehicles.
 These include state and city traffic safety laws.
 When riding on roads, e-scooter riders must observe all traffic signs and rules.
 Additionally, e-scooter riders are subject to criminal laws for operating a vehicle on public roads.
 These include tickets for failing to yield the right of way and even DUI laws apply to scooters.